 All aerosol cans shall be turned in to DPW Warehouse (Bldg.
 1237) or established satellites whether empty, partially empty, or malfunctioning.
 Aerosol cans are recyclable if handled correctly.
-Empty, partially empty, or malfunctioning aerosol can if not needed anymore are a Universal Waste and should never be thrown in the trash.
+Empty, partially empty, or malfunctioning aerosol cans, if not needed anymore, are a Universal Waste and should never be thrown in the trash.

 - Step 1 Inspect cans for damage or deterioration.
 Place aerosol cans in a plastic bag for transport. - Step 2 Turn in to DPW Warehouse (Bldg.
-1237) or established satellites and call the Environmental Division at 804-633-8255 for pick up. - Step 3 Ensure aerosol cans are labeled to identify contents. - NOTE: Do not handle leaking aerosol cans with your bare hands.
+1237) or established satellites and call the Environmental Division at 804-633-8255 for pick up. - Step 3 Ensure aerosol cans are labeled to identify contents. - Step 4 Aerosol cans shall be stored in Flam Lockers or appropriate storage container at the end of the day or when not in use. - NOTES: Do not handle leaking aerosol cans with your bare hands.
 Use appropriate chemical protective gloves and place in a plastic bag before transporting.